UNLV-Libraries/ArchivesSpace-authority-project/pdf_per_repository/README.md

 However, to install, you can activate the plugin in your config/config.rb file by including an entry such as:

-     # If you have other plugins loaded, just add 'spawn' to
+     # If you have other plugins loaded, just add 'pdf_per_repository' to
      # the list
      AppConfig[:plugins] = ['local', 'other_plugins', 'pdf_per_repository']